Fullaxx/C-Tutorial/README.md

 # C-Tutorial
-A simple tutorial for C
+A simple tutorial for doing basic things in C